opsone-ch/documentation/server/dualstack/index.md

-# Dualstack IPv4/IPv6
+## Dualstack IPv4/IPv6

 All our servers and services are reachable by IPv4 and IPv6.
 We believe strongly in the future of the IPv6 Internet and are Member of the [Swiss IPv6 Council](http://www.swissipv6council.ch/).

-Please help us spreading IPv6 usage by adding those DNS records.
+** Hint: ** Please help us spreading IPv6 usage by adding those DNS records.
 Its all you have to do manually, all other aspects of IPv4/IPv6 dualstack are covered by us.

 ## Lookup Addresses